HParklab/ConfDiff/README.md

 ## Dataset (Use only for training)

-We use custom ZINC20 drug-like dataset to train/valid model, which described `dataset/README.md` for detailed filtering.
+We use a custom ZINC20 drug-like dataset to train our model, detailed filtering is described in the `dataset/README.md`.

 ```
 $ cd datset